-Milwaukee Public Library hosts a full day of activities honoring the life and legacy of Dr. Martin Luther King Jr. on Monday, January 21, from 9 a.m. to 5 p.m. at the Martin Luther King Branch.
+Milwaukee Public Library hosts a full day of activities honoring the life and legacy of Dr. Martin Luther King, Jr. on Monday, January 20, from 9 a.m. to 5 p.m. at the Martin Luther King Branch.
 For the past 10 years the branch has opened on Martin Luther King Jr. Day to offer a celebration filled with poetry, music, dance, crafts, games and community services.
 Programming for the celebration is funded by the Milwaukee Public Library Foundation.
 Interested in volunteering for the day?
 Apply online at www.mpl.org/about/volunteer.php.

-Family Activities from 9 a.m. to noon
+Morning Activities from 9 a.m. to noon

-Make one or more family fun crafts to take home.
+Make one or more fun, family crafts to take home.

 Choose pictures and words to design a King Day pin.

-Afternoon Performances beginning at noon
+Afternoon Programs beginning at noon

-Dr. King’s legacy.
+Student performers pay tribute to Dr. King’s legacy.

-2:35 p.m.
-Alpha Phi Alpha Trivia Contest
+2:50 pm Alpha Phi Alpha Trivia Contest

-Learn facts about the civil rights movement and earn prizes.
+Learn facts about the Civil Rights Movement and earn prizes.

-End the day with a slice of cake in honor of Dr. King’s 90th birthday (while supplies last).
+End the day with a slice of cake in honor of Dr. King’s birthday (while supplies last).